awwx/meteor-appcache/README.md

 TODO
 ----

-- [ ] We need a version of gzippo that supports a cache control header with max-age set to zero (https://github.com/tomgco/gzippo/pull/49).
+- [ ] We'll need a version of gzippo that supports a cache control header with max-age set to zero (https://github.com/tomgco/gzippo/pull/49).
 (What happens with the app cache is that browsers actually pay attention to the cache control headers, and then the browser doesn't fetch modified resources).

+- [ ] Check total size of files included in the manifest and warn or disable the app cache if Chrome is enabled and the total size > 5MB.

-- [ ] Hook to allow the appcache package to set the manifest attribute in the html element.
+- [ ] Meteor hook to allow the appcache package to set the manifest attribute in the html element.

+- [ ] Server-side browser detection so that the developer can choose which browsers they want to enable the app cache for.

 - [x] Handle browsers that don't support an app cache.